 “Don’t get me wrong.
 I love him like a brother.
 It’s just he has no judgment.
 He just thinks with his, well, his smaller head.”
 Jenna couldn’t help but giggle.

 “What’s going on?”
-Joyce said blearily from her bed.
+Joyce croaked blearily from her bed.

 “Oh my god, Joyce.
 Dusty is on the ship.”